James R. Ward: Biography

 When the Japanese attacked Pearl Harbor on December 7, 1941, Oklahoma took three torpedoes soon after the attack began.
 She listed dangerously, and it was soon apparent that she would capsize.
 The order was given to abandon ship, but Seaman First Class Ward remained in a turret holding a flashlight, thus sacrificing his own life to permit other members of the crew to escape.
 For his heroism at that time, he posthumously received the Medal of Honor.

 On August 19, 2021, the Defense POW/MIA Accounting Agency identified the remains of Seaman First Class James Richard Ward.
 His remains were interred in Arlington National Cemetery on 21 December 2023.
+He was listed in the Courts of the Missing, Honolulu Memorial, National Memorial Cemetery of the Pacific, Honolulu, Hawaii.
+A rosette has been placed next to his name, signifying he has been located.
+A cenotaph has been placed in Ferncliff Cemetery, in his hometown of Springfield, Ohio.